 Context

-We need to identify IAM Session Broker components.
+We need to define IAM Session Broker components by describing requirements on technical level.

 Decision